trillwin/ElementKit/README.md

 Download the image from the file list "Template.png" and open it in paint.net

 # Step 3. add Template.png and your Element icon to it
-Add the Atomic Symbol, Number and Name in Arial font
+Change the color to Grey, then add the Atomic Symbol, Number and Name in Arial font